archway-network/archway/x/rewards/spec/01_state.md

 This mechanism was introduced to the Archway protocol to reduce the CPU load on the module's **BeginBlocker** and to give a contract control over its rewards (refer to WASM bindings section).

-Entries are pruned on a successful *withdraw* operation.
+Entries are pruned on a successful *withdrawal* operation.

 Storage keys: